 During the 2018-2019 school year, Alternative Education Programs expanded to two additional sites-one at Cloverleaf in Germantown and one at Plum Orchard in Silver Spring, in addition to maintaining the Avery Road location.
 Providing students regional access to alternative learning and programming will better serve student needs.
 This school year, Alternative Education Programs moved the Cloverleaf site to the Avery Road campus.
-Alternative Education Programs now operates two sites-Avery Road and Cloverleaf out of the Avery Road campus.
-Plum Orchard continues to operate out of the Silver Spring site.
+Plum Orchard operated out of the Silver Spring site for the 2024-2025 school year, but will be temporarily relocated to the North Lake Center until a permanent solution is decided.
+This relocation will start in the 2025-2026 school year.